demidovd98/image_captioning_with_SSL/Jigsaw/README.md

+# Learning feature extraction through solving jigsaw puzzle
-#This folder contains the code and instruction for running jigsaw puzzle pretext task to learn to  extract features, and using it on image captioning down stream task.
+This folder contains the code and instruction for running jigsaw puzzle pretext task to learn to  extract features, and using it on image captioning down stream task.

 # Instructions on running the code
 ## Getting started